A weedling wild, on lonely lea,

 So took the root and all.

-We are busy working to bring John Clare's "A weedling wild, on lonely lea" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring John Clare's "A weedling wild, on lonely lea" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A weedling wild, on lonely lea" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.